 terest have become known here.
-They consist of some new sayings of Christ and of extremely ancient crude manu-factures, conjecturally a hundred thou--and years old.
+They consist of some new sayings of Christ and of extremely ancient crude manufactures, conjecturally a hundred thousand years old.

+factures, conjecturally a hundred thousand years old.

 The sayings of Christ were found near an old coptic monastery at Eofu.
 They were found by natives, who sold them for a few pounds to an Arab trader.
 There are about a dozen rolls of sixth century Greek papyri.
-They include 25 leaves of apocryphal sayings of Christ in a coptic translation of alinclude 25 leaves of apocryphal sayings of Christ in a copic translation of al-most Greek original, of which previous-ly only 13 leaves were known.
-12 of them being in the national gallery at Paris and one at Barlin.
-The discovery also includes parts of the Gospels of St. Mathew, St. Mark and St. Luke in Greek.
+They include 25 leaves of apocryphal sayings of Christ in a coptic translation of almost Greek original, of which previously only 13 leaves were known, 12 of them being in the national gallery at Paris and one at Berlin.

+The discovery also includes parts of the Gospels of St. Matthew, St. Mark and St. Luke in Greek.